top of page

 (Exact Date Yet to be Determined)

-Sometime during this period, Douglass spoke at the African American Union Congregational Church at 49 Division Street in Newport.
+Sometime during this period, Douglass speaks at the African American Union Congregational Church at 49 Division Street in Newport.

 Saturday, December 22, 1860: